SeyedMuhammadHosseinMousavi/Age-Estimation-in-Makeup-Using-Color-and-Depth-Images/README.md

-# Age-Estimation-in-Makeup-Using-Color-and-Depth-Images
+#
-Age Estimation in Makeup Using Color and Depth Images
+Mousavi, Seyed Muhammad Hossein, and Vyacheslav Lyashenko.
+"Age Estimation in Make-up (Cosmetics) Using Color and Depth Images.",3rd International Conference on Soft Computing, Rudsar, Iran (2019).